polkadot-fellows/JIPs/JIP-3.md

     Event ID (ID of the corresponding "work-package submission" event) Peer ID (Secondary guarantor)

-### 105: Distributing guarantee
+### 105: Guarantee built

-Emitted when a guarantor begins distributing a work-report guarantee to other validators, for potential inclusion in a block.
+Emitted by the primary guarantor once a work-report guarantee has been built.
+If a secondary guarantor is slow to send their signature, this event may be emitted twice: once for the guarantee with just two signatures, and again for the guarantee with all three signatures.

-    Guarantee Outline
+    Event ID (ID of the corresponding "work-package submission" event) Guarantee Outline

 ### 106: Sending guarantee

 Emitted when a guarantor begins sending a work-report guarantee to another validator, for potential inclusion in a block (CE 135).
+This should reference the "guarantee built" event corresponding to the guarantee that is being sent.

-    Event ID (ID of the corresponding "distributing guarantee" event) Peer ID (Recipient)
+    Event ID (ID of the corresponding "guarantee built" event) Peer ID (Recipient)

 ### 107: Guarantee send failed